Top 10 Sun Protection Tips

 I recently returned from a week in Hawaii and am happy to say that nobody would know it by looking at me.
 When it comes to photoprotection, I definitely practice what I preach.
 However, spending time at the beach, I saw a lot of people who were simply not protecting their skin from the sun.
 In some cases this had clearly added up to years of sun damage.
 That inspired me to write a post sharing my top sun protection tips...

-Using sunscreen on a daily basis can significantly reduce your risk of various forms of skin cancer (basal cell carcinoma, squamous cell carcinoma, and melanoma) and solar karatoses.
+Using sunscreen on a daily basis can significantly reduce your risk of various forms of skin cancer (basal cell carcinoma, squamous cell carcinoma, and melanoma) and solar keratoses.

-I'll wrap this list up by providing a list of suscreen brands that I recommend to patients:
+I'll wrap this list up by providing a list of sunscreen brands that I recommend to patients: